-April 1, 2021 marks the launch of the second annual Minnesota Author Project: Communities Create contest.
-Brought to you by the Minnesota Library Foundation and libraries throughout the state, this contest seeks to celebrate Minnesota organizations and communities that are producing written creative works, especially with the support of their local library.
+Brought to you by the Minnesota Library Foundation and libraries throughout the state, the annual Minnesota Author Project: Communities Create contest seeks to celebrate Minnesota organizations and communities that are producing written creative works, especially with the support of their local library.

 If your group has a short story collection coming out of a classroom, a poetry anthology from a writers group, a cookbook crafted by a local foodie society, or anything in between, this contest is for you.

-The contest will accept submissions from April 1st through May 31st through the Minnesota Author Project: Communities Create submission page.
+The contest accepts submissions from April 1st through May 31st through the Minnesota Author Project: Communities Create submission page.
 In order to be eligible for the contest a work must be:

 - Created by a Minnesota based organization

-- Available in either PDF or ePub format, and
+- Available in either EPUB (strongly recommended) or PDF format, and

 - A recommended minimum length of 10,000 words or 20 pages

 In addition to being evaluated on quality, judges will also consider the role libraries have played in supporting the organization or the creation of the work being submitted.

 - $2,000 cash prize